AmmarAbdelateif0-0/C_Sharp/C Sharp/C Sharp.md

 console.WriteLine(s3); // true
 ```

-how we get true although s1 and s3 in the diff address?
+how we get true although s1 and s2 in the diff address?
-	CLR internally calls `IsEqual()` that's why the result is true . so the CLR get the data for each string and compare char by char.
+	CLR (Common Language Runtime) internally calls `IsEqual()` that's why the result is true . so the CLR get the data for each string and compare char by char.

 ----------------------------------------